espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Minotaur Chair.md

 * * *

 **Effect** You rush forward with the wheelchair in a powerful charge, bowling through foes who stand in the way.
 Stride in a straight line, moving through enemies' spaces and making an attack with the wheel spikes against every foe in the line.
-If the foe is [[Prone]], the following effects apply: the attack gains a +1 circumstance bonus to damage per weapon damage die, and the wounding rune deals 1d12 bleed on a hit (or 3d6 bleed on a critical hit).
+If the foe is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Prone]], the following effects apply: the attack gains a +1 circumstance bonus to damage per weapon damage die, and the wounding rune deals 1d12 bleed on a hit (or 3d6 bleed on a critical hit).